This whole thing is about having a blast. The Atlanta Grand Prix, entirely, is designed around a love of our ATL and runner community.

 There are six courses!
 We’re so excited to share them with you.
 We will release each course and the course details when that course is open.
 So every second Monday, as we start a new course, expect to get those details at midnight or soon after.

 We’re gonna give you the heads up about each course.
-We will do this by describing:
+We will do this by describing: The major landmarks, any "sticky" areas that are hard for GPS to accurately map, how bad the hills will be (they'll be bad) and the history of the area.

 We’ll definitely give you a course distance.
 HOWEVER because everyone will be recording on a GPS, everyone will have slightly different distances recorded.
 Because no GPS out there is the same or records perfectly, that’s just how it is, so please do not complain that the course is long or short.
 Just stick to the course that is mapped and have a great time.
 If you or anyone takes a wrong turn, then you may make another attempt at the course.
 If you believe the course is mapped or directed incorrectly, please let us know.
 We have done our research, but we trust our people and will listen and act to correct our mistakes.